ChangmoSung/karaokeApp/README.md

 karaoke.baseUrl = 'https://retroapi.hackeryou.com/api';
 ```

 API base URLs are a great use case for our const variables.
+In case the base URL of the API ever changes - for example when a new version is being released - the URL only needs to be changed in one spot.

 We should now have all of the information that we need in order to make the call to the Retro API.